E-boat: China

-Yue-22 was destroyed by Japanese planes, Yue-371 was sunk by its sailors to avoid being captured by the Japanese soldiers and Yue-253 was captured by the People's Liberation Army during the Chinese Civil War.
+Yue-22 was destroyed by Japanese planes, Yue-371 was sunk by its sailors to avoid being captured by the Japanese soldiers, and Yue-253 was captured by the People's Liberation Army during the Chinese Civil War.
 Yue-253 was renamed "Hoiking" (海鯨), meaning "Seawhale" in Chinese.
 The People's Liberation Army Navy used it as a patrol boat until 1963.

-The Chinese Nationalist government also ordered eight S-30-class E-boats and a tender, Qi Jiguang (戚繼光).
-These were taken over by the Kriegsmarine in 1939.
-Qi Jiguang was renamed Tanga.
+The Chinese Nationalist government also ordered eight E-boats and a tender, Qi Jiguang (戚繼光).
+These were all taken over while under construction by the Kriegsmarine in 1939.
+The E-boats had MB502 diesels and were shorter (by 2.18m) than the standard S26 design of boats.
+They were re-numbered as S30 to S37, while the Qi Jiguang was renamed Tanga.